thoughtbot/til/vim/yanking-text-to-register.md

 `"ayw`

-This will save the yanked word to the register a.
+This will save the yanked word to the register `a`.
 After deleting various things in your file you can always paste your yanked word by:

 `"ap`